NixOS/nix/doc/manual/src/installation/uninstall.md

 ```console
 $ rm -rf /nix ~/.nix-channels ~/.nix-defexpr ~/.nix-profile
 ```
-You might also want to manually remove reference to Nix from your `~/.profile`.
+You might also want to manually remove references to Nix from your `~/.profile`.

 ## Multi User